MicrosoftDocs/cloud-adoption-framework/docs/get-started/cloud-concepts.md

 As you work through this guide, record our foundational decisions using the [initial decision template](https://raw.githubusercontent.com/Microsoft/CloudAdoptionFramework/master/references/initial-decisions-checklist.docx).
 The template can help you quickly onboard team members who participate in the cloud adoption lifecycle by clarifying how your cloud environment is configured and why.

-If you already have an environment running in Azure, the [CAF Governance Vizualizer](https://github.com/microsoft/CloudAdoptionFramework/tree/master/govern/AzureGovernanceVisualizer) can help you accelerate your documentation.
-Gain insight into policies, RBAC, Blueprints, subscriptions and more.
-From the collected data the tool provides visibility on your Hierarchy Map, creates a Tenant Summary and builds granular Scope Insights on Management Groups and Subscriptions.
-The tool can be found in the Cloud Adoption Framework's accompanying source code repository: https://github.com/microsoft/CloudAdoptionFramework/tree/master/govern/AzureGovernanceVisualizer.
+If you already have an environment running in Azure, the [CAF Governance Visualizer](https://github.com/microsoft/CloudAdoptionFramework/tree/master/govern/AzureGovernanceVisualizer) can help you accelerate your documentation.
+Gain insight into policies, role-based access control (RBAC), Azure Blueprints, subscriptions, and more.
+From the collected data the tool provides visibility on your hierarchy map, creates a tenant summary, and builds granular scope insights about management groups and subscriptions.
+The tool can be found in the Cloud Adoption Framework's accompanying [GitHub repository](https://github.com/microsoft/CloudAdoptionFramework/tree/master/govern/AzureGovernanceVisualizer).

 ## Step 1: Understand how Azure works